Short-Term and Open-ended Therapy for Individuals

 I have experience in dealing with the following concerns and areas:

 Addictions: Alcohol, drug addiction, self-harm and eating (not sex addiction)

 Anxiety: Social, intrusive thoughts, obsessive-compulsive

-Chronic Pain and Chronic Fatigue: The difficulties of managing pain and fatigue, listening to the body, pacing, meaning making and the grieving process involved in having to adopt an alternative lifestyle and psychosomatic experiences
+Chronic Pain and Chronic Fatigue Syndrome: The difficulties of managing pain and fatigue, listening to the body, pacing, meaning making and the grieving process involved in having to adopt an alternative lifestyle and shifting identity

-Depression: Loss and bereavement, loss of purpose and meaning, lack of motivation and hopelessness, low self-esteem, difficult and suicidal thoughts and feelings
+Depression: Loss and bereavement, loss of purpose and meaning, lack of motivation and hopelessness, low self-esteem, overwhelming despair, difficult and suicidal thoughts and feelings

-Eating Difficulties: Over and under eating, over exercising and bulimia
+Eating Difficulties: Over and under eating, over exercising, bulimia and body image

 Existential: Re-evaluation of past and current choices, identifying roles in relationships and towards self and position in life, responsibility, dealing with uncertainty, loss of identity, ageing and death

 Relationships: Relationship breakdown, difficulties in forming relationships, familial relationships and pressures at school with relationships, difficulties around becoming and being a parent

-My Oxfordshire Practice is at: The Henhouse, Mockbeggars Farm, Blewbury, OX11 9QQ
+My Oxfordshire Practice is in Blewbury, Oxfordshire, OX11 9QQ